Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/rescue_mode/guide.en-gb.md

 ```

 > [!warning]
-> The examples above are merely meant to illustrate the necessary steps for a basic server configuration.
+> The examples above are merely illustrating the necessary steps based on a typical server configuration.
 The information in the output table depends on your server's hardware and its partition scheme.
 For more information, consult the documentation of your operating system.
 >
 > If you require professional assistance with server administration, consider the details in the [Go further](#gofurther) section of this guide.